codalab/codalab-worksheets/docs/Code-Overview.md

 #### Testing overview and philosophy

-When you add a new functionality or fix a bug in CodaLab, you **must** add unit / integration tests that test that functionality.
+When you add a new functionality or fix a bug in CodaLab, you **must** add unit tests that test that functionality.
+We have enforced this constraint by adding Code Coverage checks to CI.

 End-to-end tests should be used sparingly and only to test critical functionality and flows.
 This is because they are much more time-expensive to create and run.
+Code Coverage checks do not apply to E2E tests.

+As we get more code coverage, we should gradually increase the thresholds until we reach 90-100%.

-#### Unit / Integration tests
+#### Unit tests

-- Frontend integration tests in the [frontend/src/__tests__](https://github.com/codalab/codalab-worksheets/tree/master/frontend/__tests__) directory.
+- Frontend unit tests in the [frontend/src/__tests__](https://github.com/codalab/codalab-worksheets/tree/master/frontend/__tests__) directory.
 These tests only test React components and mock out all network calls.

 ```
 cd frontend